-Art and design enriches children’s learning and enables them to communicate their thoughts, ideas and observations in a practical and expressive way.
+Visual Arts enrich children’s learning and enables them to communicate their thoughts, ideas and observations in a practical and expressive way.
 In talking about art and evaluating their own and others’ work, children are encouraged to develop their visual language, ideas and feelings.
-Through experience of a variety of materials, tools and techniques children have the opportunity to record creatively the world around them.
+Through experience of a variety of materials, tools and techniques, children have the opportunity to creatively record the world around them.

 As pupils progress throughout St. Thomas’, they will develop an in-depth understanding of the visual elements of art: colour, line, texture, shape, pattern, form and space, so they can apply these effectively through their own creative ideas (this is given greater important and therefore prioritised throughout the younger year groups).
 Basic skills are introduced and then built upon, including drawing, printmaking, sketchbooks, painting and making.
 Skills are revisited and the use of ongoing sketchbook work underpins this process.
 Drawing is a fundamental aspect of art and design and is included within every unit of study.